 During his matriculation at Howard University, Sudarshan served as the president of the Abram Harris Economics Society and led the Howard team at the National College FED Challenge.
 Sudarshan also interned at Morningstar, Inc. where his team conducted research and analyzed the expansion of the company’s services to private markets.

 Sudarshan is interested in econometrics, applied microeconomics, development economics and data analysis.
 At CD, he hopes to further his research capabilities in data analysis, statistical modelling and report writing, as well as to hone his leadership and project management skills.

 Lou Zetes joined Competition Dynamics in 2016 as General Manager.
 Lou develops the firm's organizational structure and capabilities, manages our strategic talent acquisition and oversees the firm's day-to-day activities.

 After a fifteen-year career in international banking at Citigroup, Credit Suisse and Goldman Sachs, Lou founded Market People, an executive search boutique specializing in the recruitment of front office investment banking staff.
 Lou brings that wealth of experience in high-performance business environments to Competition Dynamics.

 Lou holds an MA in International Business from the University of South Carolina and a BA in German from the University of Massachusetts, Amherst.

 Kerri has a degree in Elementary Education from St. Joseph’s College in Maine.
-In addition, she operates a successful photography business, Dave & Kerri Photography, for several years, and now focuses on her travel photography, which can be seen periodically in local galleries and in photography publications such as Shutter Magazine.
+In addition, she operated a successful photography business, Dave & Kerri Photography, for several years, and now focuses on her travel photography, which can be seen periodically in local galleries and in photography publications such as Shutter Magazine.

 At CD Kerri handles all aspects of firm management including human resources, financial administration, AR/AP, as well as day-to-day business operations.